Fukushima’s Nihonmatsu Domain | An Unknown Section of Tohoku

 One of the most iconic events at Nihonmatsu Castle is the Chrysanthemum Doll Festival, a tradition that has been held annually for over half a century.
 Every October and November, the castle grounds are adorned with larger-than-life chrysanthemum displays, often featuring dolls dressed in colorful chrysanthemums that bring scenes from Japanese folklore and history to life.
 These floral masterpieces require immense skill and dedication to create, and they draw spectators from across the country who come to see this rare art form in its full glory.
 Set against the castle ruins, the dolls and flowers create an enchanting atmosphere that feels both timeless and uniquely Nihonmatsu.

-Compared to some of the other spots in Nihonmatsu, getting to the castle is simple.
-From Nihonmatsu Station, the castle grounds are about a 20-minute walk, giving you a chance to enjoy the charming townscape along the way.
+Compared to some of the other spots in Nihonmatsu, getting to the castle is comparatively simple.
+From Nihonmatsu Station, the castle grounds are only about a 20-minute walk, giving you a chance to enjoy the charming townscape along the way.
 If you’d prefer a quicker route, taxis are readily available at the station and can get you to the castle in just a few minutes.
 Just be sure not to miss the Nihonmatsu Castle Information Center while exploring the area!

 Nihonmatsu’s Mt.
 Adatara

 Note that Mt.
 Adatara is located to the west of central Nihonmatsu.
-To get there from the eastern part of the city for the main station is, you’ll need to take a relatively long bus ride if you don’t have your own set of wheels.
+To get there from the eastern part of the city where the main station sits, you’ll need to take a relatively long bus ride if you don’t have your own set of wheels.
 Buses to the mountain depart from Nihonmatsu Station, with schedules typically aligning with the hiking season, but it’s best to check local timetables in advance.
 If you’re traveling by car, the drive is straightforward and takes around 30 minutes from central Nihonmatsu, with ample parking available near the Adatara Ropeway station.
 However you get there, Mt.
 Adatara’s trails and ropeway access make it a convenient and rewarding adventure just outside the city center.

 Motorsports on the Ebisu Circuit

 Situated high up in the mountains of Nihonmatsu, the Ebisu Circuit is a motorsport enthusiast’s dream.
-Founded in 1989 by the legendary Kumakubo Nobushige, the circuit was originally intended to give racers a safe and legal place to practice drifting, a motorsport that actually originated in Japan.
+Founded in the 1980s by the legendary Kumakubo Nobushige, the circuit was originally intended to give racers a safe and legal place to practice drifting, a motorsport that actually originated in Japan.
 Over the years, the Ebisu Circuit has grown into an internationally recognized drifter’s pilgrimage that is famous for its unique design and variety of challenging tracks.
 Today, it’s a magnet for drivers and fans from around the world, who come not only to race but also to experience the adrenaline-charged culture of Japanese motorsports.

 What sets Ebisu Circuit apart from other tracks is its configuration of multiple courses, each with its own distinct layout and challenge level.
 The complex boasts seven individual tracks, ranging from the fast-paced Higashi Course, which features long sweeping curves, to the tight corners and technical demands of the Touge Course, designed to replicate the feel of winding mountain roads.
 There’s even a “Drift Land” course specifically dedicated to beginners looking to test their drifting skills in a controlled environment.
 This variety makes Ebisu Circuit accessible to all levels of drivers, from novices trying drifting for the first time to seasoned professionals looking to push their skills to the limit.

 For those looking to experience the thrill of drifting without getting behind the wheel, Ebisu Circuit offers an exhilarating Drift Taxi service.
 This unique experience allows visitors to ride shotgun with a professional driver as they drift around the track, providing a firsthand taste of the intense speed, skill, and control that drifting demands.
-The Drift Taxi takes you through sharp corners, high-speed turns, and adrenaline-pumping maneuvers that showcase why Ebisu is regarded as one of the world’s premier drift circuits.
+The Drift Taxi takes you through sharp corners, high-speed turns, and adrenaline-pumping maneuvers that showcase why Ebisu Circuit is regarded as one of the world’s premier drift circuits.

 The Nihonmatsu Lantern Festival

 The Nihonmatsu Lantern Festival is a highly interactive celebration that invites all revelers to become part of the festivities.
 Unlike with many other celebrations, locals and travelers alike can join in the procession, helping to pull the floats and chanting along with the residents.
-This hands-on participation fosters a strong sense of community and connection between local and visitors, giving everyone a chance to share in the joy of the occasion.
+This hands-on participation fosters a strong sense of community and connection between locals and visitors, giving everyone a chance to share in the joy of the occasion.
 For those who prefer to watch, the streets and main square provide excellent vantage points to enjoy the festival, with plenty of food stalls and vendors offering traditional Japanese festival foods like yakisoba, takoyaki, and sweet treats.

 Other Nearby Attractions